 There are 7 Councillors who also take on special responsibilities.
-Portfolio Holders are as follows:

-Highways, Grievance & Disciplinary Procedures Committee, Exmoor Consultative Forum
+& Disciplinary Procedures Committee, Exmoor Consultative Forum,

-Grievance & Disciplinary Procedures Committee (Chairman)
+Grievance & Disciplinary Procedures Committee (Chairman), Co-ordinator

-Grievance & Disciplinary Committee, Chairman of the Snowdrop Valley Steering Group
+Grievance & Disciplinary Committee, Snowdrop Valley Committee

 Grievance & Displinary Procedures Committee